 Apply for Adjunct Faculty - Philosophy, Department of Philosophy and Religious Studies online

-The Marywood Department of Communication, Language, and Literature seeks Adjunct Instructors to teach Elementary through Advanced-level courses in Spanish and Elementary Italian courses beginning in August 2023, ideally in person.
+Marywood University Department of Communication, Language, and Literature seeks Adjunct Instructors to teach Intermediate through Advanced-level courses in Spanish, including classes in Hispanic Culture and Civilization and U.S. Latino Literature beginning in August 2024.

-• For teaching Spanish: M.A. in Spanish or Education.
-Experience teaching is required; college-level teaching experience is preferred.
+M.A. or Ph.D. in Spanish and experience teaching in-person and online Spanish courses is required; college-level teaching experience is preferred.

 Marywood University is an affirmative action/equal opportunity employer.
 To learn more about Marywood University, please visit www.marywood.edu.

-Apply for Adjunct Faculty - Spanish and Italian, Department of Communication, Language, and Literature online
+Apply for Adjunct Faculty - Spanish, Department of Communication, Language, and Literature online

 The Marywood University Department of Science, Mathematics, and Computer Science invites applications for part-time instructors in Physics, Organic Chemistry, and Mathematics (basic college math for non-majors, statistics, and pre-calculus) beginning in August 2023 with the potential of teaching in subsequent semesters.
 Candidates must be available to teach in person courses at the Marywood campus in Scranton, PA.
 We encourage candidates who have any of the following areas of expertise or competence to apply.